-Homecooked meals are a fun treat, and eating out to support local businesses is a great way to try out new cuisines – but what happens to the food that isn’t consumed?
+Homecooked meals are a fun treat, and getting take-out to support local businesses is a great way to try new cuisines – but what happens to the food that isn’t consumed?
 According to the EPA, roughly 22 percent of discarded waste is food-based.
-In fact, food is the most wasted item that reaches landfills compared to any other material.
+In fact, food is the most wasted item that reaches our landfills compared to any other material.

-Not only does wasted food contribute to growing landfills, but it can also indirectly impact marine life food chains.
-Food litter or improper disposal in the streets, or near beaches can cause food to wind up in the ocean, causing confusion and disruption for marine life.
+Not only does wasted food contribute to growing landfills, it also impacts our marine life.
+Throwing away your food improperly – on the street or near the beach – can cause food to wind up in the ocean.
+This disrupts marine life and can cause harm to our reefs.

 Here are a few tips on how to help your household limit food waste and keep Hawaii trash free:

 Make shopping lists before heading to the store or buy online to reduce the likelihood of impulse buying.
 Consider writing out specific meals before purchasing food.
 Buying local is another great way to help local farmers and reduce the need for transported goods.